Bethany Beach, Delaware: Beaches

-The town is bordered to the east completely by free public beaches, all guarded seasonally by professional lifeguards known as the Bethany Beach Patrol.
+The town is bordered to the east completely by free public beaches, all guarded seasonally by professional lifeguards known as the Bethany Beach Patrol (or The Bumblebees).
 The beach patrol, which consists of 30 members, is on duty daily from Memorial Day weekend to Labor Day and on weekends in September.
 Just south of the town limits, there is a half-mile area of private beachfront owned by Sea Colony.